 We consider that net assets remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.

 We expect to set a materiality threshold at 1% of net assets.

-Based on investments reported to the Investment Advisory Panel as at 31 March 2018 we anticipate the overall materiality for the year ending 31 March 2019 to be in the region of £225m.
+Based on the reported net assets of the Fund as at 31 March 2019 we anticipate the overall materiality for the year ending 31st March 2020 to be in the region of £238m (£225m in the prior year).